 Employment possibilities in music therapy include positions in mental health hospitals, geriatric institutions, special education programs, prisons, detention facilities and veterans' hospitals.
 A music therapist can aid psychiatrists and psychologists in diagnostic work, treatments, therapeutics and social interactional procedures.
-The music therapy program will also prepare students for graduate study.
-In addition to completion of the music major curriculum, students should complete the courses listed below:
+The music therapy program will also prepare you for graduate study.

 This course is designed to offer students a didactic and experiential overview of the field of art therapy.
 Students will study the history, theory, and practice of art therapy processes and approaches as well as survey the populations, settings and applications of this unique therapeutic technique.
 (2 credits; alternate years, consult department)

 (4 credits)(IGE option under Science and the Natural World) An introduction to the structure and function of the human body.
 Note: Includes 1 1/2 hours of lab per week.
 Does not count toward a biology major or minor.
 A fee is associated with this course (http://www.nwciowa.edu/tuition/fees).

 Survey of Exceptional Individuals

 (3 credits) This course provides an overview of the history of special education up to and including present day trends and practices in education students with exceptionalities.
 Various areas of exceptionality are explored, including ways to support students with diverse learning and behavioral needs in inclusionary environments.Note: This course includes a field experience.
 Students must earn a C- orbetter in order to fulfill program requirements for elementary licensure.